New applicants must be accepted to the program

 - Holds a valid unencumbered RN license OR is in their last semester of an ACEN, CCNE, or NLN-CNEA-accredited ADN program.

-- Be a resident of a SARA-approved state or territory OR live on a U.S. military base (hyperlink to
+- Be a resident of a SARA-approved state or territory OR live on a U.S. military base.

 - Current legal residents of the United States, you may check with email@example.com, if you are an international student, to determine your eligibility to attend this program.